YunoHost/doc/doc_writing_guide.md

 Add a one-click install button (such as https://yunohost.org/#/app_piwigo_fr) and a button on the application integration level.

-Classification of available applications by tags (genre, Git, association management, emails, etc.).
+Classification of available applications by tags (genre, Git, association management, emails, etc).

-*/Definition of a license to distribute the documentation, but which one?
-Permissive or not (CC BY-SA)/*

 ## Some typical and general uses (writing framework)